 Spinal Cord Stimulation

-Back Pain Management in Boulder, Aurora, Loveland & Across Colorado
+Back Pain Doctors in Thornton, Aurora, Loveland & Across Colorado

 Spinal cord stimulator implants are electrical devices that are surgically

 implanted under the skin.
 This device is used to manage chronic pain and

 increase a person’s ability to stand and walk for extended periods.